Home Family and home Gradina si gradina de legume How to grow an apple tree

 Powdery mildew

-In the springtime, a dangerous parasite, a powdery mildew, activates its work, which destroys an apple tree with powdery mildew.
-It affects the bark, leaves, buds, shoots of an apple tree, regardless of its age.
-The main reason for the appearance of the parasite is called excessive humidity in the air and soil.
-At the sites of the lesion, a plaque is formed from an off-white to gray tint.
-Over time, plaque can change color and additionally appear numerous black specks.
-At the very beginning of the disease, it will not be difficult to remove plaque, but the further, the denser it becomes.
+In spring, a dangerous parasite activates its work - powdery mildew, which destroys the apple tree with powdery mildew.
+It affects the bark, leaves, buds, and shoots of the apple tree, regardless of its age.
+The main reason for the appearance of the parasite is said to be excessive humidity in the air and soil.
+At the affected sites, a coating from dirty white to gray forms.
+Over time, the plaque may change color and numerous black specks may additionally appear.
+At the very beginning of the disease, removing plaque will not be difficult, but the further you go, the denser it becomes.
 Under the influence of the progression of the fungus, the foliage of the affected apple tree begins to turn yellow, curl and dry out, and new shoots are inhibited in development.
-The yield of the affected tree is reduced by up to 50%.
-Even a harsh winter does not kill the parasite, it simply reduces its activity, which returns to its normal state with the arrival of heat.
+The productivity of the affected tree is reduced by up to 50%.
+Even a harsh winter does not kill the parasite, it simply reduces its activity, which returns to normal with the arrival of warmth.
 But the apple tree itself with such a disease may not survive the winter.

-The fight against powdery mildew is protracted, and besides, no one guarantees the absence of a relapse.
-For the prevention of the disease, it is useful to treat gardens with the Topaz fungicide, it is also used in the initial stage of the lesion.
-When the harvest is harvested, the apple trees are treated with 1% Bordeaux liquid.
-You can dissolve a couple of tablespoons of copper sulfate and a large spoonful of soap in a bucket of water and spray the composition on the apple trees.
+The fight against powdery mildew is protracted, and no one guarantees the absence of relapse.
+To prevent the disease, it is useful to treat gardens with Topaz fungicide; it is also used in the initial stage of infection.
+When the harvest is harvested, the apple trees are treated with 1% Bordeaux mixture.
+You can dissolve a couple of tablespoons of copper sulfate and a large spoon of soap in a bucket of water and spray the mixture on the apple trees.
 In spring and autumn, be sure to cut and destroy branches and leaves that are affected by the fungus.

 Scab